 The tour is ideal for a class of up to 36 at a time with the children sub-divided into smaller groups of 4-6.

-To find out more please contact Sue in the Learning and Engagement Department on 01243 812497 or firstname.lastname@example.org
+To find out more please contact Karen in the Schools and Families team at: firstname.lastname@example.org